Speakers

 Yiye Zhang PhD

-Yiye Zhang PhD is Associate professor in Population Health Sciences and Emergency Medicine at WCM, Informatics Director of Clinical Decision Support at NYPH, and Founding Editor in Chief at Nature portfolio Journal (NPJ) Health Systems.
+Yiye Zhang, PhD is Associate professor in Population Health Sciences and Emergency Medicine at WCM, Informatics Director of Clinical Decision Support at NYPH, and Founding Editor in Chief at Nature portfolio Journal (NPJ) Health Systems.
 Her expertise lies in the development, translation, and evaluation of AI-enabled clinical decision support tools to real-world patient care.
 Dr. Zhang’s research has been funded by NIH and AHRQ, and her research has previously been commercialized with WCM Bioventure.
 She holds a PhD in Information Systems Management from Carnegie Mellon University and a MS in Biostatistics from Columbia University.